Tofucs/bday4pookie/README.md

+## Birthday card for my pooks

+Custom birthday card with dialouge

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.